mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F030R8-Nucleo/Examples/TIM/TIM_DMA/readme.txt

 @par Example Description

-This example provides a description of how to use DMA with TIMER Update request to transfer Data from memory to TIMER Capture Compare Register 3 (TIMx_CCR3).
+Use of the DMA with TIMER Update request to transfer data from memory to TIMER Capture Compare Register 3 (TIMx_CCR3).

   The following configuration values are used in this example: